Cartwright Lab | Home

 The Cartwright Lab

-The Cartwright Lab is part of the Center for Evolutionary Medicine and Informatics in the Biodesign Institute at Arizona State University.
+The Cartwright Lab is part of the Biodesign Institute at Arizona State University.
 We are located in Tempe, AZ USA in the Phoenix metro area.
 We focus on developing, implementing, and applying novel methodologies to study large, complex genomic datasets.